NikosLaspias/DockerEx/README.md

 ## 4. Structure of Our Repository
 We use the DockerEx repository for collaboration and file uploads.
 The main branch contains classes executed on Windows, and a separate branch is dedicated to files compatible with macOS.
-We create a folder demo which contains other folders for our final files.In folder src inscide we conclude the final files.
+We create a folder demo which contains other folders for our final files.
+In folder DockerEx/demo/src/main/com /example we conclude the final files.

 ## 5.UML DIAGRAM
 ![UML DIAGRAM](https://github.com/NikosLaspias/DockerEx/blob/main/uml%20(1).drawio.png)